 According to Colombian law, the employer could dismiss an employee based on the occurrence of a just cause, which are expressly listed in the law.
-In case no just cause exists, the employee will be entitled to receive an indemnification which should be estimated as follows:
+In cases where no just cause exists, the employee will be entitled to receive an indemnification which should be estimated as follows:

-- For contracts entered into for an indefinite term of duration, this indemnification applies as follows: (i) for employees with a salary of less than 10 minimum legal monthly salaries: 30 days' salary for the first year of services plus 20 additional days of salary for each of the years following the first and proportionally for fractions of years; (ii) for employees with a salary of 10 minimum legal monthly salaries or more: 20 days' salary for the first year of services plus 15 additional days of salary for each of the years following the first and proportionally for fractions of years; and (iii) workers that on December 27, 2002 had 10 or more years of continuous service have the right to an indemnification equivalent to 45 days for the first year of service and 40 days for each year subsequent to the first and proportionally for fractions of years. - For contracts entered into for a fixed period of duration or for the duration of a specific job, the indemnification is equivalent to the salaries corresponding to the pending period of the contract, but in no event less than 15 days' salary.
+- For contracts entered into for an indefinite term of duration, this indemnification applies as follows: (i) for employees with a salary of less than ten (10) minimum legal monthly salaries: thirty (30) days' salary for the first year of services plus twenty (20) additional days of salary for each of the years following the first and proportionally for fractions of years; (ii) for employees with a salary of ten (10) minimum legal monthly salaries or more: twenty (20) days' salary for the first year of services plus fifteen (15) additional days of salary for each of the years following the first and proportionally for fractions of years; and (iii) workers that on December 27, 2002 had ten (10) or more years of continuous service have the right to an indemnification equivalent to forty-five (45) days for the first year of service and forty (40) days for each year subsequent to the first and proportionally for fractions of years. - For contracts entered into for a fixed period of duration or for the duration of a specific job, the indemnification is equivalent to the salaries corresponding to the pending period of the contract, but in no event less than fifteen (15) days' salary.